 A 2009 product from SMI is a non-contact eye movement monitoring device.
 This device reminds us of devices we have previously seen developed by the US defense department, to track the eyes of pilots.
 Our impression of it was that it was "gee whiz" technology - - neat, but not terribly accurate, and not a methodology that would be very likely to be useful for an ENG lab.
 Seems to us that it could be useful for someone who was studying scan paths of people reading materials.
 We don't know the price, but from previous experience with SMI's torsional device (see above), it is probably prohibitive for anyone but those with very deep pockets.

 This is another system which I have had no personal experience.
 According to the vendor,

 "Video ENG was originally developed and patented by Eye Dynamics, in collaboration with the House Ear Institute.

 Eye Dynamics enjoys excellent customer satisfaction from over 3500 units in the field.
 Customer references indicate outstanding past performance and overall customer satisfaction relative to similar companies.
 Eye Dynamics has become a significant player in VNG devices.
-It is distributed by InBalance (for Non-ENT or Audiology Sales) in the USA and MD International (for Latin America Sales and the Caribbean)"
+It is distributed by InBalance (for Non-ENT or Audiology Sales) in the USA

 |Goggles typical for monocular (single eye viewing) video-ENG systems.
 This particular pair is made by Neurokinetics.
 Nearly all vendors listed below make very similar devices.|